 "Oh don't say that.
-Please don't ever say that.
+Please, don't ever say that.
 I can never repay pay you for what you have given me."
 His desperation making itself clear.

-Harry's eyes immediately drifted to Ginny's from across the room for the first time since he had came down stairs.
+Harry's eyes immediately drifted to Ginny's from across the room for the first time since he had come down stairs.
 He could hardly believe how his heart could be so over filling with love for her but be broken all at the same time.
 Just the thought of her not being here was unbearable.

 "Well let's call it even then.
 It's what families do for each other."
 Mr. Weasley's said appearing on Molly's other side.

 Harry withdrew his arm as Arthur wrapped his wife in an embrace, doing a far better job at comforting her than he had been.